 - Take the term bruise to heart when approaching the mint.
 Smashing it vigorously with a muddler or wooden spoon will not only create a messy julep that will leave bits of mint stuck in your teeth, but will release the bitter flavors in the mint leaf.
 Instead, gently tap at the mint to release the aromatic oils, and swab the sides of the glass with the mint leaves to better disperse the flavor.

 - Eschew mixes.
-You wouldn't use Velveeta when making a Mornay, would you?
+You wouldn't use Velveeta when making a Mornay sauce, would you?
 Then don't use cheap shortcuts with your julep.
-The sweetened, mint-flavored whiskey you see at this time of year just isn't going to get you the same results as going fresh.
-(Though you can speed up the process by pre-mixing your sugar and water over medium heat until the sugar is dissolved, then cooling before use.)
+The sweetened, mint-flavored whiskey you see at this time of year just isn't going to get you the same results as going with fresh.
+(Though you can speed up the process by premixing your sugar and water over medium heat until the sugar is dissolved, then cooling before use.)

 - The quality of your ice matters.
-You want the ice to be finely crushed to almost powder, but with some larger pebble-sized pieces in the mix.
-You can use a kitchen ice crusher to get there, but you can also fold several ice cubes in a clean kitchen towel, or in a purpose-built Lewis bag, and whale away at it with a mallet or rolling pin until the ice is pulverized.
+You want the ice to be finely crushed, almost to a powder, but with some larger, pebble-sized pieces in the mix.
+You can use a kitchen ice crusher to get there, but you can also fold several ice cubes up in a clean kitchen towel, or in a purpose-built Lewis bag, and whale away at it with a mallet or rolling pin until the ice is pulverized.
 And keep the ice as cold as you can —a slushy julep is a sad julep.

-The overall lesson: the julep is flexible.
-Make the drink the way it tastes best to you (and these points should be viewed as suggestions on how to make a good-tasting julep, rather than rules).
-Anyone who says you're committing heresy by dashing a flavorful rum atop your julep, mixing it with brandy rather than bourbon or garnishing the drink with a pineapple stick should feel free to grab a beer.
+The overall lesson: The julep is flexible.
+Make the drink the way it tastes best to you (and know that these points should be viewed as suggestions on how to make a tasty julep, rather than rules).
+Anyone who says you're committing heresy by dashing a flavorful rum atop your julep, mixing it with brandy rather than bourbon, or garnishing the drink with a pineapple stick should feel free to grab a beer instead.